 Here’s a rundown of some of the principal cast:

 - The female lead here is Izabella Scorupco as “Natalya Simonova.”
-She is not your typical “Bond girl” who plays only window dressing – she’s of course beautiful, but has a key role in most major scenes.
-Scorupco is solid as the only survivor of an attack that gets the bad guys the space weapon.
-She is as tough as needed in each situation, but also manages to convey vulnerability well.
-Scorupco doesn’t use a tremendous range of emotions in the role, but those she does, she does well.
-Scorupco doesn’t dispatch the role with alacrity, but maybe a stoic version.
-The Polish-born actor was in “Reign of Fire” and has only 17 credits in a career that began in 1988.
-She’s currently in “Sleepwalker” with Haley Joel Osmet, a film in post-production.
+She is not your typical “Bond girl” who plays only window dressing.
+Of course, the actor is beautiful, but unlike others, she has a key role in most major scenes.
+Scorupco is solid as the computer programmer who is the only survivor of an attack that gets the bad guys the space weapon.
+Scorupco is as tough as needed in each situation, but also manages to convey vulnerability well.
+Scorupco doesn’t use a tremendous range of emotions in the role, but those she does, she does a good job.
+Scorupco doesn’t dispatch the role with alacrity, but maybe a stoic version of the character.
+The Polish-born actor was in “Reign of Fire” and has only 20 credits in a career that began in 1988.

 - My favorite supporting character is Robbie Coltrane, who plays Russian mobster and former KGB agent and 007 opponent “Valentin Dmitrovich Zukovsky.”
 Coltrane is remarkably loosey-goosey in this role and does more with his limited screen time than any other actor.
-I saw the same characteristic of his with his role in “Let It Ride” (click here for my review) and he’s just a pleasure to watch (especially when Brosnan insults his mistress – Driver as “Irina” in only her second film).
+I saw the same characteristic of his with his role in “Let It Ride” (click here for my review) and he’s just a pleasure to watch.
 Coltrane is most recognizable as “Rubeus Hagrid” in the “Harry Potter” franchise.

-- Oscar winner (and six-time nominee) Judi Dench packs the biggest potential acting punch of all the cast and nearly outdoes the 007 character – and that’s saying a bunch.
+- An Oscar winner and six-time nominee (not for this one), Judi Dench packs the biggest potential acting punch of all the cast as “M,” who is 007’s boss and head of MI6.
+She nearly outshines the 007 character – and that’s saying a bunch.
 Dench knows her craft and she’s got the nerves of steel needed to play the head of British intelligence.
 Dench is just right for the role and it was the start of her run the Bond franchise.
 Dench won her Oscar for “Shakespeare in Love” and among her Oscar nominations are roles in “Notes on a Scandal” and “Mrs Brown.”

 Lost in the shuffle is Joe Don Baker, who plays CIA agent and 007 ally “Jack Wade” (the replacement character for “Felix Leiter” from previous Bond films) as well as Gottfried John as “Gen. Arkady Grigorovich Ourumov,” who is the Russian bad guy in league with Bean.
 The two actors’ work is not remarkable, so I won’t remark on them.

-- “Man of the House” (no, not the Tommy Lee Jones film – click here for my review)
+- “Man of the House” (wonderful Disney comedy) – click here for my review

 Assorted cast and film notes (via IMDb.com):